kettubot/kettu-docs/Command documentation/Informational commands.md

 # Informational Commands

-Informational commands rang from information commands about the bot (help, stats) to about the server itself (serverinfo, roleinfo).
+Informational commands rang from information commands about the bot (help, stats, ect) to about the server itself (serverinfo, roleinfo, ect).

 ## Command Reference